joaom182/responsive-table/README.md

 responsive-table
 ================

-One suggestion for adapting large tables for devices with small screens
+Suggestion of CSS implementation for adapting large tables for devices with small screens.